hellosomraj/TF3TierArch/README.md

  - `Leverage variables.tf & terraform.tfvars files` : Used variables to customize infrastructure & avoid hardcoding values in the configuration file.
 These files are excellent for externalizing configurations and passing values so they can be easily deployed across multiple environments.

-### _Guidelines on the  strategies and approaches while working with Terraform and Infrastructure as Code_.
+### _Guidelines/strategies/approaches while working with Terraform and Infrastructure as Code._
 When working with Terraform and IaC, there are several strategies/techniques and best practices that can help manage infrastructure effectively.
 Here are some  points which can be considered.
-However the key to effectively using Terraform and IaC is not just about writing the code but also about managing it properly.
-By following the below practices, customers can ensure a well-structured, standardized, and efficient Terraform infrastructure management process. <br/><br/>
+These guidelines are based on best practices and experience from the field and are applicable to all types of Terraform projects, regardless of their complexity or size.
+They have been proven to be effective in helping organizations of all sizes manage their infrastructure effectively with Terraform.
+These are not just for new Terraform projects.
+They can also be applied to existing projects to help improve their structure, readability, and maintainability. <br/><br/>
     * `Solid Foundation`: Before diving into Terraform, take the time to understand the basics of Infrastructure as Code (IaC).
 Get familiarized with the principles and benefits of IaC to ensure a smooth transition to Terraform.<br/>
     * `Clear Objective, plan and design` : Invest time planning and designing the infrastructure.
 A well-thought-out architecture is the foundation of a